braydenanderson2014/C-Arduino-Libraries/lib/LinkedList/README.md

 * Renaming Linked List Files (including src File) to BasicLinkedList.
 This is due to Arduino Library Manager Requiring Library Headers to Match Library Names.
 And since you cannot Duplicate Library Names, The library will be Listed the same as PlatformIO.
 (BasicLinkedList)
 ### Version 1.0.7 [Current-Release]
 * Fixed an issue with the getElement() Function.
 The function will return the item if its found, or it will return a default constructed T() in the event an item is not found.
+* Added new add() function that will append an item to the end of the list.

 ## Currently Tested Functions